 Ideological Investigation of Interpretation of Iranian president’s Speech in the UN: English Interpretation of Presstv Channel of Iran and France 24 of France

-Translation and interpretation as two processes that require rewriting have sufficient background for distancing themselvesfrom reality and facts and guiding mindsets towards a specific direction.
+Translation and interpretation as two processes that require rewriting have sufficient background for distancing themselves from reality and facts and guiding mindsets towards a specific direction.
 Indeed, translation is regarded as a mirror that does not reflect light, but produces it.
 This means that novel ideologies are produced in translation task.

 The fact that dominant ideology belongs to dominant classes in majority of societies causes us to seek ways and approaches that help to consolidate and reinforce this ideology.
 Each translator and interpreter tries to impose their ideology through some realities and facts, consciously or unconsciously.
 The imposed ideology may not work systematically and consistently in conducting personal translation projects, but when such projects are administered in the media that belong to dominant ideologies it seems that translators’ minds are consciously involved in stabilizing the prevailing hegemony.

 Ideology is a subject that requires particular attention paid by researchers of translation studies.
 Lots of theoreticians have even claimed that translation is a conflict point for ideologies and each translation is ideological.
-Ideology itself is a combination of action-oriented beliefs and regarding the relation between ideology and translation, it can be indicated in each level of translation process that if linguistic considerations come to conflict with ideological ones, the latter win.
+Ideology itself is a combination of action-oriented beliefs and regarding the relation between ideology and translation, it can be indicated at each level of translation process that if linguistic considerations come to conflict with ideological ones, the latter win.

-Translation or interpretation are not just transferring meaning from a language to another and can have a considerable share among rival ideologies.
+Translation or interpretation is not just transferring meaning from a language to another and can have a considerable share among rival ideologies.
 Translation and interpretation are ideological-wise since they can import a collection of values and beliefs (relating to historical eras and social positions) to a target culture.
 In line with serving domestic interests of target languages, translation or interpretation chooses an ideological solution for linguistic and cultural differences of a source text.
-Even some theorists have discussed the interaction between ideology and translation and believe that ideology has an important role in translation act and due to the fact that translation and interpretation and serve political aims, they affect choice of texts for translation, translation strategies and propagation of some translated texts.
+Even some theorists have discussed the interaction between ideology and translation and believe that ideology has an important role in translation act and due to the fact that translation and interpretation serve political aims, they affect the choice of texts for translation, translation strategies and propagation of some translated texts.
 Translation is also considered as the most influential form of rewriting because it can be an indicator of a writer’s image and their works in another culture and can move them beyond cultural borders.
-Therefore, translation can be utilized as a tool for expressing a translator’s approval or disapproval towards any ideology.
+Therefore, translation can be utilized as a tool for expressing a translator’s approval or disapproval of any ideology.
 Indeed, translation means creating new readership for a source text.

-This speech was aired in numerous international TV channels as it was considered as a response to American president Trump’s speech against Iran in the UN the earlier day and many channels interpreted Iranian president’s speech simultaneously due to its significance and sensitivity.
+This speech was aired in numerous international TV channels as it was considered as a response to American President, Donald Trump’s speech against Iran in the UN the earlier day and many channels interpreted Iranian president’s speech simultaneously due to its significance and sensitivity.
 To this end, their interpretations were compared to each other, utilizing Critical Discourse Analysis and Van Dijk’s theoretical background.
-The results of this study indicated that both interpretations carried out by these news channels were intentionally or unintentionally under influence of their ideologies.
+The results of this study indicated that both interpretations carried out by these news channels were intentionally or unintentionally under the influence of their respective ideologies.